highvelocityengineering/katacoda-scenarios/docker101-python/step2.md

 `git clone https://github.com/highvelocityengineering/docker101-python.git docker-python-hello-world`{{execute}}

-Notice the directory window - a copy of the application repository (docker-python-hello-world) is now copied to your computer.
+Notice the directory window.
+A copy of the application repository (docker-python-hello-world) is now copied to your computer.
 If you expand the docker-python directory in the directory window you will see a set of files that make up the Python Hello World application.

 To view all the files in terminal, run the command: `ls -l docker-python-hello-world/`{{execute}}.